abelk2/show-copier/README.md

   "--schedule=0 */5 * * *"
 ```

-_Use the `--dry-run` switch to log which files would be copied and where without actually copying them._
+_Use the `--dry-run` switch to log which files would be copied and where without actually copying them.
+In this case
+you might want to omit the `--schedule` which makes the copy run only once and quit._

 ## Notes
 - You might want to change the architecture in the jib config in the build file, it's set to `arm` currently